 © 2015 Homewood Health™

 Improving financial and mental health Although we may think there’s no way out of our money problems, there are steps we can take to regain our financial and mental health.
+Find no credit loans on this website along with some information.
 For example:

 • Don’t hide.
 It’s easy to feel ashamed, embarrassed or depressed by money difficulties, but remember you’re not alone—almost half of the Canadian population feels stressed about their financial situation.10 So don’t isolate yourself or hide your problems.
 Let trusted friends and family members know.
 They’re probably facing similar issues and together you can provide emotional support to each other.